danimsteger/svg-logo-maker/README.md

 ## Usage

-To view a video walkthrough of this application, click [here](INSERT LINK TO VIDEO)
+To view a video walkthrough of this application, click [here](https://drive.google.com/file/d/1iyjGkgTVQJsaJUbGd0j2oZHtBPWN2dnX/view).

-To view the program, navigate to the cloned reposity and run the following command in your terminal to invoke the application:
+To view the program, navigate to the cloned repository and run the following command in your terminal to invoke the application:

 ```
 node index